31st Mar 2022

 As vaccinations are rolled out and many governments are able to slowly dismantle protective measures, the trauma, frustrations and sacrifices of the pandemic could fuel a renewed thirst for travel.
 The desire to compensate for the restrictions of the past year with longer, further and more expensive holidays has become known as “revenge travel”.
 The revenge is not against anyone in particular.
 It describes the visceral need to reconnect with distant family, friends and work colleagues, to satisfy the travel itch, to break out of the daily grind and discover new horizons.

-Defiance’s CRUZ ETF aims to provide next generation investors with exposure to the growth potential that we believe reopening and revenge travel represents.
+Defiance’s CRUZ ETF seeks to provide next generation investors with exposure to the growth potential that reopening and revenge travel represents.
 As people feel safer and world tourism begins to revive, companies that have seen repressed valuations could see strong recoveries.
-The pre-covid travel and tourism industry contributed $8.9 trillion to world GDP, 1 and it has cost the sector an estimated $3.3 trillion.
-2 That’s a lot of suppressed demand, notwithstanding the potential surplus consumption among some frustrated consumers.
+The pre-covid travel and tourism industry contributed $8.9 trillion to world GDP, and it has cost the sector an estimated $3.3 trillion.
+That’s a lot of suppressed demand, notwithstanding the potential surplus consumption among some frustrated consumers.

 Travel plans on hold